 WHEREAS, Many of the technologies to build the low-carbon energy systems of the future already exist, from using nuclear-fission technology to making small, modular reactors to the use of carbon capture and storage.
 Energy storage technologies are increasingly viable for widespread application in power grids.
-Every year, the efficiency of solar and wind generators improves, and the costs fall; and
+Every year, the efficiency of solar and wind generators improves, and the costs fall.
+Exciting new technology in hydrogen, biomass and other cutting edge technologies present opportunities to create new clean energy and new UWUA jobs; and